xiix0/scam/README.md

-It may or may not be worthwhile, but it still has to be done.
+Tomorrow will be cancelled due to lack of interest.